0xCarti/InvoiceManager/README.md

 - User authentication and admin features.
 - Reporting and backups.

+## Data Import

+Administrators can quickly seed the database using sample CSV files located in the project root.
+Place your own data in these files or modify the provided examples:

+- `example_gl_codes.csv`
+- `example_locations.csv`
+- `example_products.csv`
+- `example_items.txt`
+- `example_customers.csv`
+- `example_vendors.csv`
+- `example_users.csv`

+Visit **Control Panel → Data Imports** in the web interface and click the corresponding button to import each dataset.

 ## Test Defaults

 When running `pytest`, the fixtures in `tests/conftest.py` set up several default values so the application can start without manual configuration: